A couple during a wedding ceremony on a beach at sunset, with a photographer taking their picture and a man holding a camera.

 The photo of Vanessa on the beach was one of my best photos when I started my journey.
 I had found my niche and it marked the first time I was able to recognize my somewhat unique style.
 And while it’s still a good photo today, there is a clear difference compared to the second photo, taken with Vanessa just over a year later.

 The visible growth is what inspired this blog.
 I know I’ll look back at the updated picture in the red a few years from now and question how I was ever that satisfied with the final result.
 But I’ll also know then just like I know now that it’s part of the process.
-While self doubt can be used as motivation to grow - making you more humble and aware of the fact that there is always room for improvement, I’ve found treasure by overcoming it instead - having confidence, rusting myself, and growing through inspiration.
+I’ve learned that while self doubt can be a good motivator for growth—making you more humble and aware of the fact that there is always room for improvement—I’ve found treasure by overcoming the doubt instead, having confidence, rusting myself, and growing through inspiration.

-Looking ahead into the journey that awaits me, I believe that what matters most is that I trust myself and that I’m consistent.
-I’ve put in the work and gained the experience.
-Now I’m experiencing the results.
+Looking ahead into the journey that awaits me, I believe that what matters most is staying consistent, and trusting myself.
+I’ve put in the work and gained some experience - now I’m experiencing the results.
 I’ve come a long way and the road ahead is even longer.
-But none of the incoming obstacles will matter, because I know that I hold the key to my future success.
+But so long as I hold this key, none of the upcoming obstacles will matter.